-Advertising costs, which approximated \$40,251, \$30,755 and \$12,511 during the years ended December 31, 2019, 2018 and 2017, respectively, are expensed as incurred, excluding the production costs of direct response advertising.
-Advertising costs are included in sales and marketing expense in the accompanying consolidated statements of comprehensive income.
+Advertising costs, which approximated \$34,180, \$40,251 and \$30,755 during the years ended December 31, 2020, 2019 and 2018, respectively, are expensed as incurred, excluding the production costs of direct response advertising.
+Advertising costs are included in sales and marketing expense in the accompanying consolidated statements of comprehensive income (loss).